 But nevertheless, you shall learn these things too, how it were right that the things that seem be reliably, being indeed the whole of things.
 (B1.28–32)

-The goddess does not provide a list of true propositions, as a body of knowledge for him to acquire, and false ones to be avoided.
-Rather, in teaching the kouros how to evaluate claims about what-is, the goddess gives him the power to know all, by testing and evaluation, accepting or rejecting claims about the ultimate nature of things—that being what, and all that, is capable of being known.
+The goddess does not provide the kouros with a list of true propositions, as a body of knowledge for him to acquire, and false ones to be avoided.
+Rather, in teaching him how to evaluate claims about what-is, the goddess unleashes the kouros' own cognitive powers to know everything, by testing and evaluation, accepting or rejecting claims about the ultimate nature of things— for that alone is capable of being known.
 For Parmenides, the mark of what is known is that it is something that genuinely is, with no taint of what-is-not.
-That is why, for him, it not only is, but must be and cannot not-be.
+That is why, for him, what-is not only is, but must be and cannot not-be.
 He sets this out in the key passages of B2 and B3:

 Come now, and I will tell you, and you, hearing, preserve the story,